 Any agency staff have to provide all qualifications, DBS enhanced check, right to work.
 The agency staff member where possible and if they are with us for a prolonged period of time will be required to work towards meeting our induction identified qualifications through e-learning or face to face training this could include introduction training into our Therapy model (trauma based), Team Teach etc. If Agency Staffing are with us a prolonged period of time they will be expected to complete monthly supervision with the Manager.
 It is the aim of the home manager, Head of Care and Responsible individual to reduce the need of using agency staff and to continues look at the recruitment of the home.

 NLCS has Ancillary support through the Health professional (RGN) (qualifications and experience listed in the section above).
 The Health professional attends to and provides the Health Care Plans and needs for all the children.
-The Health professional is available for visits for all the children and also attends the individual's LAC reviews.
+The Health professional is available for visits for all the children and also attends the children's CLA reviews.
 She also manages and audits the administration and storage of all medications.
 The Health professional provides staff with support in relation to questions and or queries about the health care of our children.

-She has good strong relationships with the children within Warwick house and the young people throughout NLCS, who all feel comfortable in talking to her should they have any health issues.
+Her aim is to build strong relationships with all the children within Morton Lea and the children throughout NLCS, who all feel comfortable in talking to her should they have any health issues.

-All company health and safety is monitored by the Head of Care in conjunction with the organisations Named Health and Safety team, Maintenance/Estates Team(s).
-The monitoring documentation is completed by the Head of Care and Polaris Health and safety officer, they will review legislation amendments and also update practice development.
+All company health and safety is monitored by the Head of Care working in conjunction with the organisations (Polaris) Named Health and Safety team and Maintenance/Estates Team.
+The monitoring documentation is completed by the Polaris Health and safety officer, they will review legislation amendments and also update practice development.
 The homes will have an annual health and safety inspections.